aadirajuthup/order-summary-component/README.md

 ### Continued development

-I have to learn to make the shadows then I'll add them to the project.
+I have to learn to make the shadows then I'll add them to the project(Completed).
 I made a kind of responsive site but not as responsive as I wanted it to be.
 I'll fix that later on as I learn more.
 I did everything here to the best of my abilities.
 Finishing off I would try to reimplement everything with flexbox.

 ### Useful resources